SrBananaMan/TerrariaOGC---NET-9.0/README.md

 # How to Build (Windows):
 * See the instructions I have made for setting up on Windows [here](https://github.com/PPrism/TerrariaOGC/blob/main/WINBUILD.md).
 * There is not yet direct support for other platforms as you would need to modify the GamerServices, Net, and base functions to support a non-Windows setup.
 I likely won't do this myself.
-* For compilation, some configuration symbols are available upon building with Visual Studio 2022, which you can see below.
+* For compilation, some configuration symbols are available upon building with Visual Studio, which you can see below.

 ## List of configuration symbols:
 * `USE_ORIGINAL_CODE`: *This requires an official Xbox 360 SDK setup.* If defined, the code should function on an official XDK setup.
 No additions are available if this is defined and only the initial version will be playable.